microsoft/presidio/docs/samples/deployments/data-factory/presidio-data-factory-template-gallery-databricks.md

 1. Go to the Data anonymization with Presidio on Databricks template.
 Select the AnonymizedCSV connection (Azure Storage) and select "New" from the drop down menu.
 ![ADF-Template-Load](images/data-anonymization-databricks-01.png)

 2. Name the service "PresidioStorage" and select the storage account that was created in the previous steps from your subscription.
-Note that Target source was also selecte as the sample uses the same storage account for both source and target.
+Note that Target source was also selected as the sample uses the same storage account for both source and target.
 ![ADF-Storage-Link](images/data-anonymization-databricks-02.png)

 3. Select the Anonymize Source connection (Databricks) and select "New" from the drop down menu.